SEPTIMA POINSETTE CLARK (1898 - 1987)

 When Septima graduated from sixth grade, there was no public high school for black children in Charleston.
 Nevertheless, she passed an exam that allowed her to begin attending 9th grade at Avery Academy, a high school founded by missionaries from Massachusetts.
 Initially all of her teachers were white women whom she admired and sought to emulate.
 In 1914, two years before Septima's graduation, the first black teachers were hired at Avery, and this undoubtedly nurtured her desire to teach.

-During this time she married a man from out of state, Nerie David Clark.
+She married a man from out of state, Nerie David Clark.
 Her mother never forgave her for marrying a man she deemed to be "a stranger."
-Mr. Clark did not live long after their marriage, during which the couple had two children, only one of which survived.
+Mr. Clark did not live long after their marriage, during which the couple had two children, only one of whom survived.

-Mrs. Clark returned to Johns Island where she taught children during the day, then voluntarily taught adults literacy and basic skills during the evenings, often using the Sears catalog as a teaching resource.
-Although she had her master's degree, Charleston did not hire black teachers at that time.
+Following her husband’s death a year after their second child was born, Septima returned to Johns Island to teach children during the day, then voluntarily taught adults literacy and basic skills during the evenings.
+Although she had her master's degree by this time, Charleston did not hire black teachers at that time.

 Upon her retirement, Mrs. Clark sued for reinstatement of the pension she lost when she was fired in 1956.
 She got it and went on to serve two terms on the Charleston County School Board, the same institution that had fired her so long ago.
 She was also awarded the Order of the Palmetto, South Carolina's highest civilian honor.